Waseem963/Number-Guessing-Game/README.md

-Game Idea (Summary):
+Game Idea – What’s it all about?
-This is a number guessing game.
-First, you choose a difficulty level (Easy, Medium, Hard), then you try to guess a random number within a limited number of attempts.
-You also have a hint button and a restart button.
+This is a simple and fun number guessing game.
+First, you pick a difficulty level: Easy, Medium, or Hard.
+Then the game secretly generates a random number based on the level you chose.
+Your goal is to guess that number within a limited number of attempts.

-App Structure:
+To help you, there's a Hint button that gives you clues about the number, and a Restart button in case you want to start over.

+How the App is Built
-The project is split into multiple files:
+The app is divided into multiple files, each handling a specific part of the program:

-build_layout.py: The main file that runs the app.
+build_layout.py – This is the main file that launches the app and manages the screens.

-menu_screen.py: Contains the level selection menu logic.

-number_guessing.py: Contains the game logic and result checking.
+menu_screen.py – This file contains the logic for the menu screen, including what happens when you select a difficulty level.

+number_guessing.py – This file holds all the game logic: checking guesses, tracking attempts, giving hints, and ending the game.

-menu.kv: The design of the menu screen.
+menu.kv – This is the design layout for the menu screen.

-guess.kv: The design of the guessing game screen.
+guess.kv – This is the design layout for the guessing screen where the game takes place.

-First Screen: Menu (menu.kv + menu_screen.py)
+First Screen: Menu
-It has 3 buttons:
+The menu screen lets you choose how hard the game should be.
+It includes three buttons:

 Button	What it does
-Easy	Sets the game to Easy level (number between 0 and 99).
+Easy	Sets the game to easy (number between 0–99).
-Medium	Sets the game to Medium level (number between 100 and 999).
+Medium	Sets the game to medium (100–999).
-Hard	Sets the game to Hard level (number between 1000 and 9999).
+Hard	Sets the game to hard (1000–9999).
 Example:
-If you click on "Medium":

-The game will generate a random number, e.g., 527.

-Then it switches to the game screen so you can start guessing.
+If you click on "Medium", the game will generate a random number like 527, then take you to the guessing screen so you can start playing.

-Second Screen: Game Screen (guess.kv + number_guessing.py)
+Second Screen: The Guessing Game
-Buttons and Components:
+This is where the actual game takes place.
+Here's what each part of the screen does:

 Component	Purpose

- guess_input	Input field where you type your guess (e.g., 345). submit_button	Button to check your guess. hint_button	Button to get a hint about the number. restart_button	Button to restart the game. result_label	Shows the result (if guess is high, low, or correct, and remaining attempts). hint_label	Shows the hints you've received.
+guess_input	A text field where you type your guess (e.g., 345). submit_button	A button to submit your guess and check if it’s correct. hint_button	A button that gives you a hint about the hidden number. restart_button	A button that takes you back to the main menu and resets the game. result_label	Displays feedback (too high, too low, correct, attempts left, etc.). hint_label	Shows any hints you’ve received so far.
- Example Gameplay:
+Example Gameplay
-Scenario:
-You chose "Easy", and the random number is 23 (you don't know that).
+Let’s say you chose "Easy", and the game secretly picked the number 23.

-Step 1:
-You type 30 in the input field and click Submit.
+Step 1: You type 30 and press Submit.

-The program shows:
+The game responds with:

 Not correct, try again!
 Attempts left: 3
 High number!
-Step 2:
-You click the Hint button.
+Step 2: You press the Hint button.

-It gives a hint like:
+It shows:

 Hint: Total sum of all digits in the number is: 5
-Step 3:
-You type 23 and press Submit.
+Step 3: You type 23 and press Submit again.

-You win, and the message shows:
+This time, you win!
+The message says:

-Congratulation! you win the game from your 2 attempts What happens if attempts are over?
+Congratulation!
+You win the game from your 2 attempts.
-If you fail to guess the number after all allowed attempts (usually 4):
+What Happens When You Run Out of Attempts?
+If you use up all your guesses (usually 4 tries) and still don’t get the number:

-The submit and hint buttons are disabled.
+The submit and hint buttons become disabled.

-A message is shown like:
+You’ll see a message like:

 You don't have any attempts left!
 Game over!
 The number is: 23
-Restart Button:
+Restart Button
-If you click on it, it sends you back to the main menu so you can choose a new difficulty and start fresh.
+If you want to play again, just click the Restart button.
+It sends you back to the menu so you can choose a difficulty level and start fresh.